Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Physical Perception: From Sensory Data to Physical Understanding

 \subsection{Spatial Perception}

-Beyond object recognition, AI systems must understand spatial relationships to build coherent scene representations.
-This includes both absolute positioning (e.g., "at the center of the whole image") and relative positioning (e.g., "to the left of the white table").
-Many recent benchmarks are specifically designed to test spatial understanding, such as VSR and SpatialBench~\cite{SpatialScore,Open3DVQA,yang2025mmsi,wu2025spatialmllmboostingmllmcapabilities,xu2025multi}, reveal varying capabilities across different MLLMs.
+\textbf{Methods.} Beyond object recognition, AI systems must understand spatial relationships to build coherent scene representations.
+This includes both absolute positioning (e.g., "at the center of the whole image") and relative positioning (e.g., "to the left of the white table"). \del{Many recent benchmarks are specifically designed to test spatial understanding, such as VSR and SpatialBench~\cite{SpatialScore,Open3DVQA,yang2025mmsi,wu2025spatialmllmboostingmllmcapabilities,xu2025multi}, reveal varying capabilities across different MLLMs.} Recent methods explore spatially aware representation learning and multimodal grounding~\cite{SpIRL,wu2025spatialmllmboostingmllmcapabilities,xu2025multi}, together with multi-view formulations that explicitly enforce cross-view correspondence~\cite{ViewSpatial,zheng2023comprehensive}, revealing varying capabilities across different MLLMs.
 Models generally perform well on basic 2D spatial prepositions (above, below, left, right) but struggle with more complex spatial concepts such as 3D spatial reasoning, pixel-level localization and scale relationships.
-The ability to handle these complex spatial tasks is typically limited by the nature of their training data and architectures.
-Most models rely on large-scale datasets like COCO~\cite{coco} or ImageNet~\cite{Imagenet}, which focus on object identification and simple relationships but lack detailed annotations for more sophisticated spatial reasoning tasks.
-To overcome these limitations, recent research has begun to explore incorporation of spatially aware neural networks~\cite{SpIRL,SpaGAN,benou2025tellvisuallyexplainabledeep,cho2024spatially} and multi-view learning~\cite{yu2025review,ViewSpatial,zheng2023comprehensive,zhang2024multi} to handle complex spatial relationships.
+The ability to handle these complex spatial tasks is typically limited by the nature of their training data and architectures\del{.
+Most models rely on large-scale datasets like COCO}\del{~\cite{coco}}\del{ or ImageNet}\del{~\cite{Imagenet}}\del{, which focus on object identification and simple relationships but lack detailed annotations for more sophisticated spatial reasoning tasks.}, since most current MLLMs are optimized primarily for semantic alignment and therefore often exhibit weak geometric grounding when precise spatial relations must be resolved.
+These methods mainly improve spatial perception in two ways: first, by introducing explicit spatial inductive biases to preserve relative layout and local geometric structure; second, by exploiting cross-view correspondence and multi-frame consistency to recover 3D relations that are ambiguous in single-view inputs.

+\textbf{Evaluation Landscape.} Spatial perception is increasingly evaluated by dedicated benchmarks such as SpatialScore~\cite{SpatialScore}, Open3DVQA~\cite{Open3DVQA}, and MMSI-Bench~\cite{yang2025mmsi}, which probe 2D/3D relations, metric grounding, and cross-view consistency.
+Open3DVQA shows that current MLLMs are more reliable on relative relations than absolute ones~\cite{Open3DVQA}.
+MMSI-Bench reports that the strongest open-source model reaches only about 30\% accuracy and the best proprietary model about 40\%, far below 97\% human accuracy~\cite{yang2025mmsi}.
+These results suggest that precise geometric grounding, rather than coarse relational recognition, remains the central challenge.